On the density of strongly minimal algebraic vector fields: Introduction

-The purpose of Section 3 is to phrase a corollary of Fact \ref{fact-Jaoui-Moosa} suitable to be analyzed by geometric means.
-To an algebraic vector field $(X,v)$, we associate in subsection 3.2 its {\em first projective prolongation} which is an algebraic vector field $\P(v^{[1]})$ supported by the projectivization $\P(T^\ast X)$ of the cotangent bundle of $X$ fitting into a commutative diagram
+The first result established in Section 3 is a corollary of Fact \ref{fact-Jaoui-Moosa} suitable to be analyzed by geometric means.
+To any algebraic vector field $(X,v)$, we associate in subsection 3.2 its {\em first projective prolongation} which is an algebraic vector field $\P(v^{[1]})$ supported by the projectivization $\P(T^\ast X)$ of the cotangent bundle of $X$.
+It is defined by a commutative diagram